Vikrantz01/food-delivery-website/README.md

 📦 How to Run Locally
 1. Download this website.
-2. Open Index.html (recommend VSCode).
+2. Open Index.html Or use a live server extension.
 3. Download live server extrantion on vscode
 4. now open this site on live server